-In the previous section I discussed evidence for structural small-world organization in the brain, whereas in this section I have discussed comparable evidence for functionally organized networks.
+In the previous section I discussed evidence for structural small-world organization in the brain whereas in this section I have discussed comparable evidence for functional organized networks.

 It is, of course, possible that these are unrelated, but that does not seem to be the case.
-Rather, the functionally characterized default network maps closely onto a structural network identified through diffusion tensor imaging tractography (Greicius et al. 2009).
-In addition to reviewing how, on a variety of measures, the small-world architectures found through structural and functional oscillations at low-frequencies tend to correspond, Bullmore and Sporns (2009) note how, at short temporal intervals there are dynamic functional changes, especially involving high-frequency oscillations, that are not reflected in changed structure.
-Nonetheless, the structural organization is likely to affect the faster dynamic processing and Bullmore and Sporns (2009, 196) identify several questions to address in further research:
+Rather, the functionally characterized default network maps closely onto a structural network identified though diffusion tensor imaging tractography (Greicius, Supekar, Menon, & Dougherty 2009).
+In addition to reviewing how, on a variety of measures, the small-world architecture found though structural and functional oscillations at low-frequencies tend to correspond, Bullmore and Sporns (2009) note how, at short-temporal intervals there are dynamic functional changes, especially involving high-frequency oscillations, that are not reflected in changed structure.
+Nonetheless, the structural organization is likely to affect the faster dynamic processing and Bullmore and Sporns identify several questions to address in further research: